-The Getting It Right system rewards students for excellent attendance, behaviour, punctuality, organisation and preparedness for learning.
-Students need to maintain attendance above 96% throughout the year as they can only earn GIR points on the days they are in school.
-At the end of the year students with a minimum of 96% GIR points will receive a 'Hillcrest Star' badge, a minimum of a bronze GIR certificate and earn a place at the GIR Winner's Event.
-However, students will not be allowed to participate in the event if they receive more than 2 x C3, receive one suspension from school, have attendance below 90% or are late for school more than 15 times, even if they achieve higher than 96%.
+The Getting It Right system rewards students each term for excellent attendance, behaviour, punctuality, organisation and preparedness for learning.
+To be eligible to participate in rewards activities at the end of each term, students must keep a minimum of 96% GIR points and have attendance above 95% during the same period.
+However, students will not be allowed to participate in the events if they receive 2 x C3 in a term, receive one suspension from school, are late for school more than 5 times or fail to attend 2 or more detentions in a term, even if they meet the 96% GIR and 95% attendance thresholds.

-At the end of each half-term students will be awarded with certificates to recognise their progress towards the expected minimum point's threshold;
+At the end of each term, and at the end of the academic year, students will be awarded with certificates to recognise their progress towards the expected minimum point's threshold.